 Gynecological cancers are those that develop in a woman’s reproductive tract.
-These include:
+Cervical cancer is only one type of gynecological cancer.
+Other types include:

 - Ovarian cancer